Larder Love

 How to make this salad

-The only cooking part of this recipe involves toasting the pine nuts and baking the sourdough bread croutons, how easy is that!
 Once you’ve toasted the pine nuts and made the croutons this is really just an assembly job.
 My kind of cooking, quick and easy, minimal fuss and good, healthy tasty results.

-fig and feta salad by larderlove
+fig and feta salad close up of bowl

 Pro tips;

-When you are toasting pine nuts in a dry pan it literally takes about a minute.
-Do not under any circumstances answer your phone, go to the loo or do anything that necessitates you moving from the stove.
-These pine nuts with burn incredibly fast and then be utterly useless.
 As soon as they take on some golden colour and start to release that gorgeous nutty aroma they are ready.
 Now tip them out of the hot pan right away on to a small plate.
 If you leave them in the pan even though it is off the heat the residual heat will continue to cook the nuts.

 I mix up my salad dressings in a small jar.
 It’s just a case of putting in all the ingredients and giving it a good shake.
 Any leftover dressing will keep in the fridge for a few days.
 Saves on washing up.